 I’ve got some major decisions to make about the story that I haven’t quite figured out yet.
 The story hinges on an episode where my three main characters, Charlie, Ron and Gary, commit an act of treason by using the timegates to thwart the US govt’s plans to keep them for themselves.
 The story then follows them back into the past, where they hide out from the repercussions of their actions and each have important adventures.
 I can’t quite get the details of that hinge part right yet.
 I’m thinking of being very minimalist with it, and maybe just hint at the govt’s nefarious plans and then cut to the adventures in the past.
 The reader can then fill in the details.
 I don’t like overly busy plotting.
 We’ll see.

 I’m realising more and more that the story has a kind of Heart of Darkness thing going on.
 There’s also a big theme about the inherent violence in Man (and I do mean men, not women).
 And by violence I don’t just mean physical violence, but mental, emotional and political.
 I don’t know how important this will be to the overall impact of the novel, but I suspect it won’t be major.
-I have no great insights to share about these themes, I just think they’re interesting.
-They’re just pegs to hang a story on.
+It’s just a peg to hang a story on.
 I mean, there’s very little that’s original under the sun, isn’t there?
 Even James Joyce felt the need to wrap Ulysses around an old Greek myth, thereby creating a bedrock for his incredible stream of consciousness narrative.
 The most we can hope for as writers is to give notice of some slight originality in our material, whether it’s just a quirky character, a moment of transcendence or a quotable line of dialogue.